Dre Campbell Farm

 Milky Spore

-Another long-term solution is that milky spore disease infects Japanese beetle grubs in the soil.
+Another long-term solution is milky spore, a naturally occurring bacterium that infects Japanese beetle grubs in the soil.
 However, this remedy does not harm beneficial insects.

-Japanese beetles might be persistent.
+Japanese beetles can be stubborn garden pests.
 However, with a bit of creativity and effort, you can cut down their numbers using homemade traps and natural solutions.

 You can use simple methods, such as a bucket of soapy water or trap crops, to manage these pests.
 These methods are eco-friendly and serve as good alternatives to chemical pesticides.